On the rebound

-SIGT’s manager says that the market has been taking a very short-term view of M&G. However, they highlight that its solvency ratio is strong (for FY 2019, it had £10.2bn of own funds, while it was required to have £5.2bn), it continued to pay a substantial dividend while others were cutting (17.9p, split 1/3 and 2/3 between the interim and final), and its dividend is covered 1.6x by earnings.
+SIGT’s manager says that the market has been taking a very short-term view of M&G. However, they highlight that its solvency ratio is strong (for the 2019 financial year, it had £10.2bn of own funds, while it was required to have £5.2bn), it continued to pay a substantial dividend while others were cutting (17.9p, split 1/3 and 2/3 between the interim and final), and its dividend is covered 1.6x by earnings.
 They consider that, even with recent capital erosion, it is lowly valued relative to its capital, and is lower risk than the market appreciates.

 Diversified Gas & Oil – a value operator that should benefit from reduced gas output from US shale oil producers